NCBI-Codeathons/SCANCNV/README.md

 # ScanCNV

 Creating an awesome tool to perform ScanCNV on WES data independent of callers/platform that focuses on confidence and reportability of CNV calls, particularly in clinical data.
-ScanCNV creates a unified independent set of metrics for QCing CNV calls to identify false positive calls and enable cross caller comparisons.
+ScanCNV creates a unified independent set of metrics for Quality Control on CNV calls to identify false positive calls and enable cross caller comparisons.
-We use fastqc to evaluate overall library metrics, focusing on whether or not the overall library passes basecall qualities
+We use fastqc to evaluate overall library metrics, focusing on whether or not the overall library passes basecall qualities.
 ### Motivation:
 * CNV callers based on WES frequently produce noisy/false positive calls
 * Validating these calls involves MPLA/external tools: time + memory